hlim1/GradeGator/ProjectManagement/README.md

   - [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)
 - When learning the technologies, make sure you follow the examples and perform them by yourself to gain practical knowledge.
 Be ready to show the demo if asked.
   - AWS has a free tier that the user can experiment with without any cost.
 - Meeting with the former student(s) to learn how AWS and GitHub repo are structured.
+- Only this week, we will skip Thursday's meeting.
+We will have our next meeting on Monday, June 2, 2025.

 ### Week 2